How long have you been a wedding photographer?

 Since starting wedding photography back in 2014 I have photographed weddings at many stunning venues.
 Here is a selection of the venues that I have worked at in the past:

-ABode Canterbury, Ashdown Park Hotel, The Blue Pigeons, Brick House Farm, Broome Park, Cain Manor, Chapel Down, Chilston Park Hotel, Cooling Castle Barn, Dartmouth House, The East Quay, Eastwell Manor, The Ferry House Inn, Frasers, Frensham Heights, The Gardens Yalding, Hall Place, High Rocks, Hotel Du Vin, Inner Temple, Kent Life, Knowle Country House, Knowlton Court, Leeds Castle, Little Hermitage, Lympne Castle, Marleybrook House, Mountains Country House, The Mulberry Tree, The Night Yard, Nonsuch Mansion, Odo’s Barn, The Old Kent Barn, One Warwick Park, The Orangery, The Oxo Tower, The Pines Calyx, Port Lympne Mansion, Rowhill Grange, Salomons Estate, The Secret Garden, St Augustine’s Priory, St Julians Club, Starborough Manor, Syon Park, Temple Church, Tudor Barn, Winters Barns.
+ABode Canterbury, Ashdown Park Hotel, The Blue Pigeons, Brick House Farm, Broome Park, Cain Manor, Chapel Down, Chilston Park Hotel, Cooling Castle Barn, Dartmouth House, The East Quay, Eastwell Manor, The Ferry House Inn, Frasers, Frensham Heights, The Gardens Yalding, Hall Place, Hayne House, High Rocks, Hotel Du Vin, Inner Temple, Kent Life, Knowle Country House, Knowlton Court, Leeds Castle, Little Hermitage, Lympne Castle, Marleybrook House, Mountains Country House, The Mulberry Tree, The Night Yard, Nonsuch Mansion, Odo’s Barn, The Old Kent Barn, One Warwick Park, The Orangery, The Oxo Tower, The Pines Calyx, Port Lympne Mansion, Rowhill Grange, Salomons Estate, The Secret Garden, St Augustine’s Priory, St Julians Club, Starborough Manor, Syon Park, Temple Church, Tudor Barn Burnham, Tudor Barn Eltham, Winters Barns.

-It is not essential for me to have shot at your venue before, and if I haven’t I will contact the venue in advance to introduce myself and discuss your day.
-On your wedding day I will arrive early to familiarise myself with the venue and go over the day with the staff.
+It is not essential for me to have shot at your venue before.
+If I haven’t, I will contact the venue in advance to introduce myself and discuss the photography of your wedding day.
+On the wedding day I will arrive early to familiarise myself with the venue and grounds and go over the day’s timeline with your coordinator.

 How far do you travel for weddings?

-If your wedding venue is outside of Kent, please contact us to discuss travel expenses.
+If your wedding is being held outside of Kent, please contact us to discuss travel expenses.

 What is a photography assistant?

-Please note that if you add a second photographer on to your wedding package, the photography assistant is no longer needed.
+Please note that if you choose to add a second photographer, the photography assistant is no longer needed and will be removed from your chosen package.

 What is a second photographer and should we have one?

-There are several reasons why I offer a second photographer and why I recommend having one.
+There are several reasons why I offer a second photographer and why I highly recommend having one.

-If you would like to have photographs of the groom getting ready in the morning, my second photographer will be able cover this whilst I photograph the bride’s preparations.
+If you would like to have photographs of the groom getting ready in the morning and your guests arriving for the ceremony, my second photographer will be able cover this whilst I photograph the bride’s preparations.

 What equipment do you use?